craftzdog/koan-freak/README.md

 Another KOAN
 ============

-Database agnostic KOAN Stack, which is a boilerplate providing a nice starting point for JavaScript web development with [Koa](http://koajs.com/), [AngularJS](https://angularjs.org/) and Node.js.
+Database agnostic KOAN Stack, which is a boilerplate providing a nice starting point for JavaScript web development of single page application with [Koa](http://koajs.com/), [AngularJS](https://angularjs.org/) and Node.js.

 ## Summary of the tech stack